Investor Guide

 About us

-United Utilities is listed on the London Stock Exchange, and provides water and wastewater services to around seven million people and businesses in the North West of England.
+United Utilities is listed on the London Stock Exchange, and provides water and wastewater services to around eight million people and businesses in the North West of England.

 Shares also trade over the counter in the USA in the form of American depositary receipts (ADRs).
 Each ADR represents two ordinary shares.